 For the more adventurous, other activities may tempt.
 One Amish couple took to the skies–literally–on a parasailing trip.
 Ohio natives Gerold and Becky Miller signed up for the excursion seeking a spot of adventure.
 It was an experience described by Becky as “awesome”.
 Gerold apparently enjoyed the trip as well.
 “Know what I did up there?” asked the Amishman.
 “I kissed her” (“Amish go to Vacation in Florida”).

 For those more inclined to keep their feet on the ground, a local publication catering to the Amish and Plain contingent provides much enjoyment.
 The Pinecraft Pauper is a newspaper produced twice a month during the tourist season.
 The Pauper features local interest stories, resident profiles, recreational tips for visitors, photos, cartoons, and a heavy dose of humor.
 Update: The Pinecraft Pauper is no longer publishing but you can read more on this unique paper here.

 In the immediate vicinity of Pinecraft, there are at least four Amish/PA Dutch-style restaurants, meaning that per capita, Pennsylvania Dutch and Amish-style cooking is well-represented in Sarasota.

-The PA Dutch style restaurants are popular among English–both natives of Sarasota and tourists–as well as Pinecraft’s Plain population.
-Eateries such as Troyer’s Dutch Heritage and Yoder’s Amish Village serve as a meeting point for Amish from different communities.
+The PA Dutch style restaurants are popular among English – both natives of Sarasota and tourists – as well as Pinecraft’s Plain population.
+Eateries such as Der Dutchman and Yoder’s Amish Village serve as a meeting point for Amish from different communities.